OberholzerSM/OberholzerSM/README.md

 ## About me
-- I am interested in Data Analysis and Programing.
+- Interested in Data Analysis and Programing.
-- I studied theoretical Physics at the University of Bern.
+- Studied Theoretical Physics at the University of Bern.

 ## Tools
 - Programing Languages: C, C++, Python, R, Fortran.